hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = How to whitelist certain IPs =

-You can use the following filter:
+You can use the following filter.
+It should be added to your plugin's (or mu-plugin's) main file.
+This filter won't work being added to a theme's functions.php file.

 `
 /**